django/deps/draft/orm-field-api-related-improvement.rst

 3. We need to try to keep backwards compat as many projects are forced to use the private APIs.
 But most of all, do small incremental changes.

+I would like to try the more direct approach.
+The reasons are,

+1. Define clear definition of relation fields class hierarchy and naming. at present the class names for reverse relation and backreference is quite confusing, like BackReference of any relation class is being called

 Proposed API and workd flow for clean ups: